DataKinds/datakinds.github.io/_posts/2019-05-10-a-basis-for-sequential-execution-monads-arrows-and-more.md

 ![Simple category](/assets/imgs/sequential-execution/simple.png "Simple category")

 Although, it will instead prove more natural to simply represent the arrows connecting the objects, as the Haskell type system already gives us a convenient way to represent objects as types.
+Thus categories we are constructing aren't true categories per se, they instead exist in the space of `Hask` -- every Haskell type.
+So, we only need to draw arrows between the objects of `Hask` to be able to construct our directed graphs,

+(If we are going to be extremely formal with our language, we can say that we are working on a subgraph of the fully connected graph with objects $$o \in \text{Hask}$$, where we are only interested in the objects $$\left \{ A, B \right \}$$)

-To do this, we use [Control.Arrow](https://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Arrow.html "Control.Arrow on hackage").
+Enough of the formalisms, let's draw these arrows using [Control.Arrow](https://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Arrow.html "Control.Arrow on hackage").

 ```hs
 import Control.Arrow